-timing of the rotation.
-If the individual has served the Audit Client as a Key Audit Partner for five years or less when the Client becomes a Public Interest Entity, the number of years the individual may continue to serve the Client in that capacity before rotating off the Engagement is seven years less the number of years already served.
-If the individual has served the Audit Client as a Key Audit Partner for six or more years when the Client becomes a Public Interest Entity, the Partner may continue to serve in that capacity for a maximum of two additional years before rotating off the Engagement.

-However, the person may continue to serve as a Key Audit Partner for two additional years before rotating off the Engagement, provided this does not exceed seven years as at 1 July 2006.
+- Rotating the partner off the Audit Team or otherwise ending the partner's association with the Audit Client; or - Regular independent internal or external quality reviews of the engagement. - 290.154 When an Audit Client becomes a Public Interest Entity, the length of time the individual has served the Audit Client as a Key Audit Partner before the client becomes a Public Interest Entity shall be taken into account in determining the timing of the rotation14.
+If the individual has served the Audit Client as a Key Audit Partner for five years or less when the client becomes a Public Interest Entity, the number of years the individual may continue to serve the client in that capacity before rotating off the engagement is seven years less the number of years already served.
+If the individual has served the Audit Client as a Key Audit Partner for six or more years when the client becomes a Public Interest Entity, the partner may continue to serve in that capacity for a maximum of two additional years before rotating off the engagement. - 290.155 When a Firm has only a few people with the necessary knowledge and experience to serve as a Key Audit Partner on the audit of a Public Interest Entity, rotation of Key Audit Partners may not be an available safeguard.
+If an independent regulator15 in the relevant jurisdiction has provided an exemption from partner rotation in such circumstances, an individual may remain a Key Audit Partner for more than seven years, in accordance with such regulation, provided that the independent regulator has specified alternative safeguards which are applied, such as a regular independent external review.